iampenwing/AoC2023/README.md

 Other people used wierd mathematical processes (shoelace theory) which I looked at and went "err... maybe not"

 Part 2 has some fixes to bugs which are, techically, also in Part 1 (when S is on an edge, but not a corner) which only cropped up in one exaple for Part 2.

+## Day 11 Notes
+Actually fairly simple - part 1 I wrote and had executing correctly almost immediately (I forgot a ``::`` in a function definition.

+Part 2 required some refactoring to track expanded columns rather than just doubling them in the grid, and a bit more debugging, but again fairly simple...